antyy/techtasks/README.md

-# Repossitory for inteview tasks
+# Repository for inteview tasks